imjoseangel/sandbox/doc/automation.md

     Server-->>GIT: Automated!
 ```

-Check if the automation in-place fits with the following rules:
+Check if the automation in place fits with the following rules:

 * Can Create new components
 * Can Modify existing components